makinacorpus/DbToolsBundle/docs/content/anonymization/core-anonymizers.md

 ## IntegerAnonymizer

 Anonymize integers by:
-- filling with a random integer between two bounds with 'min' and 'max' options
+- randomly choosing an integer in a range delimited by 'min' and 'max' options
-- adding random noise to initial value with 'delta' or 'percent' options
+- altering the initial value by adding it a random value picked in a range calculated from the 'delta' or 'percent' options

 ::: code-group
 ```php [Attribute]